Enjoy Happy Trails, the free monthly newsletter from Hiking For Her

 And these products are solidly built to last forever.

-A re-usable Hydroflask wine bottle which you can re-purpose for other trail chores (try that with a glass bottle!) is $44.95.
+A re-usable Hydroflask wine bottle which you can re-purpose for other trail chores (try that with a glass bottle!) is an investment, which pays for itself over time.

 Many people mark birthdays, anniversaries, and other milestone events by planning a hiking trip.